pdsla112/pdsla112/README.md

-Hey! 👋 I am a software engineering student at The Australian National University.
-I use this GitHub for any side-projects or hobby coding.
+Hey! 👋 I use this GitHub for any side-projects or hobby coding.
 I have a GitLab for my school work like group projects.
 I sometimes post my school work here on GitHub for you to see.
-Feel free to message me or email me 📫, and visit my small personal website if you want to get to know more about me 👀.
 Let me know if you want to collaborate on a cool project!

 <!---